Yelp/yelp-android/README.md

 5. Create new Pull Request

 ## Testing
 Please write tests for any new features.
-We use JUnit + Gradle so just run `gradle test` to run the full test suite.
+We use JUnit + Gradle so just run `./gradlew test` to run the full test suite.
 To know more about running JUnit tests in Gradle, see [Gradle: The Java Plugin - Test](https://docs.gradle .org/current/userguide/java_plugin.html#sec:java_test).